 Roku Express and Express+

 These new devices from Roku are the entry-level products from Roku.
 The only difference between these two devices is the Roku Express+ comes with composite A/V Cables for older televisions.
-Those are those older red, white, and yellow cables that were prevalent prior to the advent HDMI.
+Those are the older red, white, and yellow cables that were prevalent prior to the advent HDMI.

 Therefore, the Roku Express+ supports the older 480i video standard.
 However, that backward compatibility will cost an extra $10 as the Roku Express retails at $29.99 and the Express+ at $39.99.

-Both the Express and Express+ come with, the Roku Standard IR Remote with channel shortcut buttons, two AAA batteries, a removable adhesive strip for mounting, a High Speed HDMI cable, a power adapter & micro USB cable (for power).
+Both the Express and Express+ come with, the Roku Standard IR Remote with channel shortcut buttons, two AAA batteries, a removable adhesive strip for mounting, a High-Speed HDMI cable, a power adapter & micro USB cable (for power).
 The Express+ also includes a Composite A/V cable (red/white/yellow).

 While the Express and Express+ do not support Ethernet, the do support the Wi-Fi and are b/g/n compatible.
 They also support WEP, WPA, and WPA2 wireless security.
-Both support 720p and 1080p video and Dolby Audio pass through via HDMI.
+Both support 720p and 1080p video and Dolby Audio pass-through via HDMI.

 Who Should Purchase the Roku Express or Express+

 If you have an older TV without an HDMI port, then the Roku Express+ is your only option as it supports the older component A/V cables.
 Otherwise, the Roku Express is perfect for those that want a wireless streaming device with no frills.